yonderlabs/api/source/includes/_all-single-text.md

 + "news-en" is the [Reuters taxonomy](http://www.ai.mit.edu/projects/jmlr/papers/volume5/lewis04a/a16-rbb-topic/topics.rbb) for news in English language;
 + "news-it" is one news taxonomy specific for Italian language.

-The parameter values are the default ones of the single API (i.e. all results for Entity Extraction API and Keyword Extraction API, 10 results for Concept Tagging API).
+The parameter values are the default ones of the single API (i.e. 'all' results for Entity Extraction API and Keyword Extraction API, '10' results for Concept Tagging API).

 ### All Single Text - `POST fromURL`